 The Colorado Hispanic Bar Association was incorporated on February 23, 1977, as the Chicano Bar Association.
 Original incorporators Robert Maes, Ruth Casarez, Linda Leon, Rod Deaguerro, Richard I. Gonzales, Dan Carillo and Art Lesher, envisioned the organization as the legal adviser to the Hispanic community and a catalyst in expanding the number of Hispanics in the legal profession.

 For more than four decades, the CHBA has initiated projects designed to carry out the stated purposes of its founders.
 For example, CHBA members have worked diligently to expand the number of Hispanic lawyers in the state.
 Today, there are more than 500 Hispanic attorneys in Colorado specializing in all facets of the law.
-The CHBA also has developed a successful mentor/mentee program to assist and ensure the success of Hispanic law students.
 Additionally, the CHBA is committed to expanding legal opportunities for Hispanic attorneys within Colorado.
 It has worked to ensure the appointment of Latinos to the bench, district attorney offices, governmental entities, and private law firms.

 Statewide, CHBA efforts have led to favorable outcomes in a variety of significant issues, including the 1991 "poaching" incident in the San Luis Valley, opposing the 2002 "English Only" amendment, intervening in the 2011 Colorado Congressional district reapportionment process, and securing, for the first time in Pueblo's history, two majority Hispanic city council districts.
 The CHBA was represented by MALDEF and Faegre Baker Daniels.
 The lawsuit was important to preserve historically underrepresented Latino communities of interest and prevent dilution of Latino voting strength statewide.
 Through the CHBA’s Public Policy Committee, the CHBA successfully assisted the Pueblo Chicano Democratic Caucus in securing, for the first time in Pueblo’s history, two majority Hispanic city council districts.